-We are grateful to our Board of Trustees who give of their valuable time, energy, gifts and expertise to helping AIN realize our vision to offer HOPE and to HELP create a world without HIV.
+We are grateful to our Board of Trustees who give of their valuable time, energy, gifts and expertise in helping AIN realize our vision to offer HOPE and to HELP create a world without HIV.

 Gregg Gunter, Chair of the Board

 Gregg has been involved with AIN for over a decade, beginning as a volunteer in the Daire Center.
 He has supported every AIN program – even as a temporary cook for clients in AIN’s Meals Program.
 He also volunteered in the Buddy Project, an early AIN support program aiding homebound clients – a project very near and dear to his heart and eventually became the Volunteer Director of the program.
 Gregg has been an active Board member for over five years and AIN Board Chair for the past two.
 Gregg is the Personnel and Marketing Director for Safemed Pharmacy in Dallas and lives with his partner of twenty + years, Richard Allen, and has five fuzzy children—dogs, that is!

 David M. Burrows has been involved with AIN since 2008 and currently serves as Vice Chair to the Board.
 David is an entrepreneur involved in technology and marketing.
 His co-founded concept, Laundri, placed in the top 50 Startups for 2016 by the Consumer Technology Association.
 He also founded the M+M Agency, a digital ad agency serving traditional business and new upstarts.
 David serves on the Board of Advocates for the College of Arts & Sciences at Baylor University, and the Board of Texas Winds Musical Outreach.
 David lives in North Dallas with his wife Margaret along with their 2 dogs, Harley and Bailey.